 *This post was inspired by a webinar we recently completed with Chris Krusiewicz of Burnham Benefits.
-Be sure to check out the full webinar for more thought-provoking ways AI & technology are changing health care!

 New technologies are poised to fundamentally change the HR industry as we know it.
 Just as the smartphone revolutionized the way we communicate, artificial intelligence will reshape all areas of HR, from employee onboarding to learning management to developing top talent.
 And, similar to smartphones, these changes will take place at lightning speed.

 But what exactly is artificial intelligence?
 And what implications might this evolving tech have on the future of health care?
 Buckle up, because we’re going to take a glimpse into current AI projects, as well as what the future of health care could look like with AI advancements.

 In its most basic form, artificial intelligence uses computer programming to develop systems that are able to perform tasks that would normally require human intelligence.
 These tasks could include speech recognition, decision-making, language translation, and much more.

 Have you ever wondered how ridesharing apps like Uber and Lyft are able to predict ETAs for rides?
 Artificial intelligence.
 Or, how email platforms know how to filter out spam and nicely categorize your emails into categories?
 Yep, artificial intelligence.
 Or, how your banking app is able to process a check deposit via a simple image?
 You guessed it, artificial intelligence.

 Artificial intelligence has become an integral part of many of the technologies and services that we use in our everyday life without us even knowing or really thinking about it.